InzamamRahaman/ConstitutionalReformSuggestions/README.md

 2. Failure to conduct these consultations for three months during the term would constitute a dereliction of duty and trigger a by-election for the seat.

 ## Recall mechanisms for both Parliament and Cabinet
+1. An MP should directly recalled by collecting 10,000 signatures from residents of their constituency
+2. A member of Cabinet can be recalled by collecting 20,000 signatures from voting age citizens of Trinidad and Tobago

 ## Expert Advisory Boards for Cabinet
 1. Each Minister is to assemble an advisory board comprised of